Carol Gray, Thyroid Thrivers

 Look for these keywords when searching for a doctor:

 These words will usually be somewhere in their practice name, for example:

 Unfortunately, the practice of firing bad doctors continued after getting rid of my first Endocrinologist.
 I realized that even though I had less than a mere, 20+ years of formal education (snark), I was unequivocally an expert of my own, hypothyroid body.
 Subsequently, if you refuse to deny my test requests, then you will join the other MD’s on the NEXT bus, doc!

 When I finally found the right health care provider (which is sometimes half of our battle), with the two of us working together collaboratively, I went from a recluse, to being ready for anything!

 Do not settle.
 Feel better.
 Overcoming being hypothyroid and/or any thyroid disease is doable.
 We are in this fight together, Thyroid Thrivers!

-Carol Gray, a.k.a. the Crazy Thyroid Lady suffered from an autoimmune thyroid disease, being hypothyroid, for more than twenty years.
+Carol Gray, a.k.a. the Crazy Thyroid Lady suffered from autoimmune thyroid disease, being hypothyroid, for more than twenty years.
 After realizing that society does not accommodate individuals with invisible illnesses, she armed herself with ways of coping and decided to share her managing methods in her first book Wow Your Mom Really is Crazy.
-Carol also writes a humorous blog about her hypothyroid disease and it can be found at her Blog, on Facebook and on Twitter
+Carol also writes a humorous blog about her hypothyroid disease and it can be found at her blog, on Facebook, and on Twitter

 Questions or anything to ask Carol, the Crazy Thyroid Lady about being hypothyroid?
 We want your thoughts in the comments section–Please!